Healthy Homes Assessment Omahu

 building insulation inspection

-A comfortable, dry house is a healthy house
+A warm dry house is an ideal home

 Insulation Omahu

-Insulation needs to meet the R-values that are appropriate for your region.
+Insulation needs to meet the R-values required for your area

 • Zone 1 - Auckland & Northland Ceiling R 2.9, underfloor R 1.3

-• Zone 2 – all of the North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – all of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3

-Find out all the details about the Healthy Homes insulation quality.
+Check out the complete details of this Healthy Homes insulation quality.

 Omahu Moisture Ingress & Drainage

-See the full details of this Healthy Homes moisture ingress and drainage quality.
+Learn more about the Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection